shaunography/snotra/README.md

 # Snotra
 Snotra (pronounced "snow-trah” ) is a pure Python Cloud (AWS) Auditing Tool it uses boto3 to audit your AWS account against a list of common issues and compliance standards including the CIS benchmark.
 Snotra produces a results.json file that can be easily incorporated into existing reporting workflows.

+## snotra.cloud
+You can now use [https://snorta.cloud/](https://snotra.cloud) to scan your AWS account.

 ## requirements
 * Python3
 * boto3